To the Gastronomes

 Buzzkill: Gourmet Salt

 The salt we eat is approximately 99% pure sodium chloride.
 The remaining 1% consists of a variety of secondary minerals in trace amounts.
 Typically, salt will contain as many as 10 or 15 additional minerals in varying quantities.
 The discriminating palate of the true salt lover, presumably, would be identifiable on the basis of a capability for assessing the interplay between the microscopic quantities of obscure rocks that comprise this single percentile.
 Realistically, human taste buds are simply not sophisticated enough to make such a distinction.
-I
+In the context of a dish where salt contributes only a minute percentage of what is eaten in the aggregate, the idea that a person could distinguish between different "varieties" of salt is even more ludicrous.

 This conclusion is borne out in an essay from Jeffrey Steingarten's second book, It Must've Been Something I Ate.
 Steingarten conducted an elaborate salt-tasting experiment, subjecting 20 participants to a 13-round study.
 Private booths kept at room temperature housed the tasters as they evaluated saline solutions in which a representative spectrum of different kinds of salt had been dissolved.
 Ultimately, the results suggested that none of the participants were able to coherently distinguish bottom-of-the-line table salt from fleur de sel (which ranks among the world's most expensive salts).